Twixii99/Movie-Review-Dataset/README.md

 * selecting the model with the best Accuracy score

 ## EDA
+* Removs all numbers and punctuations from the string and replace a space instead.
+* Get the position of word i.e. dermines if the given word is Noun, Verb, Adverb or Adjective
+* Removing all non English words, Lemmatize each word i.e. retuen each word in each sentance to its origin.

+### Data matrix manipulation
 * Standerizing the data.
 * Using PCA (principle component analysis) for better understanding the data and minimize the number of feature.